core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Pairwise Keys ## {#sec-derivation-pairwise}

 Certain signature schemes, such as EdDSA and ECDSA, support a secure combined signature and encryption scheme.
 This section specifies the derivation of "pairwise keys", for use in the pairwise mode defined in {{sec-pairwise-protection}}.

-Group OSCORE keys used for both signature and encryption MUST NOT be used for any other purposes than Group OSCORE.
+Group OSCORE keys used for both signature and encryption MUST be used only for purposes related to Group OSCORE.
+These include the processing of messages with Group OSCORE, as well as performing proof-of-possession of private keys, e.g., upon joining a group through the Group Manager (see {{group-manager}}).

 ### Derivation of Pairwise Keys ### {#key-derivation-pairwise}